Black Holes, Warp Drives, and Energy Conditions: Thermodynamics

+is the area of the base of the cap that is also the part of the black hole horizon "cut out" by the warp bubble (here $r_W$ is the radius of the warp bubble, and $\delta<R_W$ is the distance between the center of the bubble and the black hole horizon).
+As

+the positive first term in~\eqref{Entropy} would be greater than the negative second, and the overall change in entropy would be positive, which means that the warp bubble is amenable to black hole thermodynamics.

-However, it remains unclear how would the black hole entropy be affected by the warp drive.
-Namely, as the bubble is an object with negative energy density, this means that, at face value, once the black hole "swallows" the bubble, it should \textit{decrease} the mass of the black hole and, therefore, its entropy.
+However, it remains unclear what would happen once the bubble is completely "swallowed" by the black hole, as it's an object with negative energy density, meaning that, at face value, it should \textit{decrease} the mass of the black hole and, therefore, the entropy.
 Matters are further complicated if we consider arbitrary warp bubbles that can be comparable to or larger in size than the black hole.
 Let us consider a simple Gedankenexperiment and assume that the warp bubble is \textit{much} larger than the black hole.
 In this case, instead of the warp bubble crossing the black hole horizon, we would have the black hole passing through the warp bubble.
 While the black hole is at the center of the bubble, its gravitational field would still be "felt" by distant observers, but the horizon would be effectively absent.
 This means that entropy (at least, in the original Hawking sense) can no longer be defined, and leads to other potential paradoxes.

 Assuming that warp drives are not a physical impossibility and can be realized in nature, this result would imply a fundamental gap in our understanding of these objects.
 One possible solution is to attribute entropy and thermodynamic degrees of freedom to the warp bubble itself, even when it's sublumunal and hence possesses no horizon.
 However, such considerations go far beyond the scope of this paper.